anshmenghani/Fusion/README.md

 - Bolometric Correction (based on the predicted bolometric and absolute magnitude values)
 - Stellar Classification (based on the predicted Spectral and Luminosity classes)

 The model uses a TensorFlow/Keras backend with custom functions tailored to the specific regression and classification problems described above as well as overall model improvement.
-The model is tested to have a [_] percent average accuracy per round of predictions and a [_] average speed per round of predictions.

 ## Usage
 #### Once the paper is finished I will start working on deployment and usage instructions for the general public